 - any investors, agents or advisers, trustees, ratings agency or businesses assisting us with funding for credit made available to you, or any entity that has an interest in your finance or our business;

-- our subsidiaries, professional advisers, financiers, financial institutions, associates, debt collectors, contractors (including any of our overseas associates who may assist us in providing our products and services to you);
+- our related bodies corporate, subsidiaries, professional advisers, financiers, financial institutions, auditors, associates, debt collectors, contractors (including any of our overseas associates who may assist us in providing our products and services to you);

-- other credit licensees (including credit providers, credit assistance providers or lead providers) of a default by you or where we are unable to assist you or consider you may need credit assistance in respect of other consumer credit options available.
+- other credit licensees (who may be a related body corporate of ours, such as SocietyOne Australia Pty Ltd or Broker Services Pty Ltd), including other credit providers, credit assistance providers or lead providers) where we are unable to assist you or consider you may need credit assistance in respect of other consumer credit options available.
 In this instance, you agree we may disclose your personal information to other credit licensees (who may pay us a fee for referring you to them, though this fee will not be passed onto you) who may either provide a service to you or refer you onto another credit licensee;

 - any person considering acquiring an interest in our business or assets;